 Notwithstanding the above, anti-suit injunctions are not allowed as such, since the right to access to court is considered a fundamental right which cannot be restricted.
+In this regard, Mexican courts have sustained that under Mexican law it is forbidden to impede a party to file an action exercising its rights to enforce an award.

 If a party brings a claim before a court in breach of an arbitration clause, the existing remedy would be that the defendant may ask the court to remit the parties to arbitration and suspend the court procedure.